-It is conventional wisdom that a residential leasehold with over one hundred years unexpired lease term is worth roughly the same as a freehold.
-Where an additional ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for decades to come.
+It is generally considered that a residential leasehold with in excess of one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an additional ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years in the future.

 | Lender | Requirement |